 Share your thoughts and feelings about money, debt, and important expenses that you have.
 By being open and honest, you will encourage your partner to do the same.
 This is the key to starting a productive conversation about finances.

 In every relationship, there is one person that will make more money than the other, even if it is not by much.
 Discuss the elephant in the room.
 Discuss what this means to one another.
 If you are the higher paid person in the relationship, your partner may be overspending.
 It is important to share your feelings with them in a non-hostile, honest way.
 If you are the lower-paid person in the relationship, share your feelings as well.
 Explain how this makes you feel.
 Being honest is the key to a healthy relationship, but keep in mind the other’s feelings while speaking your peace.

 If you have tried to talk about finances together in the past and it did not go as planned, seek out a counselor.
 Because this is a difficult topic, it is normal to have some different views and disagreements.
 If you feel that it is causing a serious problem in the relationship, try couples counseling to have a third party make sure the conversation stays peaceful.

 If both you and your partner are in over your head in debt, this may be a reason you are putting off the conversation.
-You can bring up the option of taking out a payday loan to get you both off to a clean start.
+You can bring up the option of taking out a payday loan near you to get you both off to a clean start.
 This can help you pay some of the debt in advance, and maybe even lower your monthly payments.